pdeans/miva-api/readme.md

 **HTTP Headers**

 You may specify which HTTP headers are attached to all Api requests with the `addHeader` and `addHeaders` methods.
-Please note that the SDK library automatically creates and attaches the `Content-Type: application/json` and `X-Miva-API-Authorization` headers to each Api request.
+Please note that the library automatically creates and attaches the `Content-Type: application/json` and `X-Miva-API-Authorization` headers to each Api request.

 ```php
 // Add single header at a time